terminail/autodroid/architecture.md

 ### Service Interactions

 - The `automation-core` service communicates with `appium-server` to execute UI automation commands
-- The `device-manager` service handles device discovery and management
+- The `device-manager` service handles device discovery and management using mDNS
 - All services work together to provide a complete automation solution
 - Volumes are used to persist workflows and reports outside containers